Travel insurance for pre-existing conditions

 Can I still get travel insurance if I have a pre-existing condition?

-Yes, you can.
-The aim of travel insurance is to cover the cost of the unforeseen, such as illness and injury or theft of your belongings while you're away.
+Just because you have (or had) a medical condition, it shouldn't put you off thinking you won't be able to get affordable cover, especially as the aim of travel insurance is to cover the cost of the unforeseen, such as illness and injury or theft of your belongings while you're away.

 It's also designed to cover you if you have to cancel your trip before you go, or if you need to return early due to an emergency.

 For people with pre-existing medical conditions, the cover works exactly the same way as insurance for typical travellers.
-The only difference is that it also covers the cost of care for any medical condition you may have had in the past or you suffer from currently – though this is likely to make the cost of cover more expensive.
+The only difference is that it can cover the cost of care for any medical condition you may have had in the past or you suffer from currently – though this is likely to make the cost of cover more expensive.

 However, travel insurance isn't designed to (and won't) cover every eventuality or every loss or inconvenience that you experience while on holiday.
 Read this guide carefully so you know what is (and isn't) covered.